 Find out all about the cannabis sativa plant at the Hash, Marijuana & Hemp Museum.
 It aims to educate the public and inform people about its medicinal properties.
-You can also visit the Hemp Store that sells souvenirs like coffee, jewellery and healthy hemp snacks.
+You can also visit the Hemp Store which sells souvenirs like coffee, jewellery, and healthy hemp snacks.

 All Kinds Of Entertainment

 Amsterdam’s Red Light Area also has a lot of shopping places like the CODE Gallery Store for fashion and all kinds of red merchandise at ROOD.
 The area also has a lot of cafés and restaurants like Kapitein Zeppos and Blauw aan de Wal for diverse cuisine and seafood.
 For good beer head to De Prael.
 Irrespective of what your purpose is, remember that when you visit Amsterdam’s Red Light District you must conduct yourself with respect and treat everyone with respect.